UllaRisager/Learn-with-Locals/_posts/2017-05-04-tricks-to-becoming-a-better-writer.md

 I love writing, but there’s a very big difference between journaling and writing content for others to read.

-It wasn’t until I met Ali - a digital nomad living in Ubud, Bali, that I realized just how bad my writing actually was.&nbsp;
+It wasn’t until I met Ali - a digital nomad living in Ubud, Bali, that I realized just how bad my writing actually was.

 Turns our Ali had studied journalism, only she wasn’t really working within this field, instead she was a holistic health coach turned digital nomad - who just happened to be at the same co-workation with Institute Of Code that I was also attending.